Credit Suisse Report Details Failings in Archegos Debacle

 “The Archegos case directly calls into question the competence of the sales and risk management staff who had all the information necessary to assess the scale and urgency of Archegos risks, but repeatedly failed to take decisive and urgent measures to deal with it, ”he added.
 Paul’s report, Weiss said.

 This week, Credit Suisse appointed David Wildermuth, a veteran Goldman Sachs executive, as chief risk officer, the latest in a series of high-level management changes.
-Mr Wildermut succeeds Lara Warner, who resigned in April.
+Lara Warner, who was the bank’s chief risk officer and chief compliance officer, resigned in April.

 Archegos continues to weigh on Credit Suisse earnings.
 The bank said Thursday that second-quarter net profit fell nearly 80% to 253 million Swiss francs, or $ 278 million.
 The bank recorded an additional loss from Archegos of $ 653 million in the quarter, and also absorbed an 18% drop in sales, to 5.1 billion francs.